blankworker1/ALLOCATE/PROCESS.md

 Control: Enabled only when PV generation exceeds other load requirements (priority 3).

 Function in system: Prevents curtailment, demonstrates demand-side flexibility, and balances the system.

+The industrial and flexible loads demonstrate how a microgrid can prioritize essential production while efficiently absorbing excess generation, minimizing energy curtailment, and integrating real-world farm operations with renewable energy.

 ## System Design Highlights